 - The path comes out onto the A217 (Bishopsford Road) next to the public footpath.
 Unless you want to finish the walk here, cross the road and turn right onto the footbridge across the river.

 - To finish the walk at Mitcham Tramlink stop (400m away) turn right onto the A217.
-Just before the tram tracks turn right onto Tramway Path for the stop.
+At the junction with the A239 turn right onto Tramway Path and go down a tarmac path for the stop.

 - After crossing the river into Ravensbury Park veer left onto the riverside path.
 The path goes past some houses and across a couple of water channels.
 After crossing a large metal footbridge with a square centre turn left to stay alongside the river, with a park behind the trees on your right.